 - a) Confirm that a trial of regular paracetamol has already been conducted - b) Consider whether the patient is on appropriate dementia medication.
 Memantine may be helpful in those with agitation (but small effect size). - c) For pharmacological management of BPSD, refer to the flowchart in Appendix 4 giving due consideration to any pharmacological treatment already prescribed by the GP - d) Should the patient require antipsychotic medication and a trial of risperidone has proved unsuccessful, olanzapine and aripiprazole are suitable alternatives.
-Olanzapine and aripiprazole are not licensed for this indication - e) Quetiapine should only be used in cases where there is suspicion of Lewy Body Dementia due to a lack of efficacy5.
-Quetiapine is not licensed for this indication - f) First generation antipsychotic medication should not be routinely prescribed - g) Sodium Valproate should not be prescribed due to lack of evidence and poorer tolerability6

-- h) Alternative antidepressant medication may be indicated following antidepressant trials in primary care services.
+Olanzapine and aripiprazole are not licensed for this indication.
+Please note the following ACB scores for recommended antipsychotics: risperidone = 1, olanzapine = 3, Aripiprazole = 1. - e) Quetiapine should only be used in cases where there is suspicion of Lewy Body Dementia due to a lack of efficacy.
+Quetiapine is not licensed for this indication.
+ACB score = 3. - f) First generation antipsychotic medication should not be routinely prescribed - g) Sodium Valproate should not be prescribed due to lack of evidence and poorer tolerability - h) Alternative antidepressant medication may be indicated following antidepressant trials in primary care services.
 In the event that trazodone is prescribed, an initial dose of 50mg capsules once daily will be considered. - i) Where prescribing is initiated on an off-label basis the trust procedure will be followed - (PHA029 Procedure for the prescribing of unlicensed or off-label medication) - j) A review of ongoing need for medication will occur every three months for those with BPSD unless there is a co-morbid psychosis or depressive disorder requiring ongoing treatment - k) Where a GP is asked to continue prescribing medication for BPSD, written information about the course length and plans for gradual discontinuation must be provided in correspondence.